idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 I don't think manager's should code, however (see above).
 A related question might be:

-Why do we assess manager's ability to code.
+Why do we assess managers ability to code.

 - A few enlightened companies do not.